- Yes, dogs can eat pumpkin

 - Large dog (over 25 kg): 2 to 3 tablespoons of pumpkin puree

-Pumpkin puree can be portioned in ice cube trays and frozen.
-Thaw one cube per meal and mix into the food.
+Pumpkin puree can be portioned into ice cube trays and frozen.
+Thaw one cube per meal and mix it into the food.
+That way you always have a bland-diet portion ready to hand.

 Question 1 of 3Why are ornamental pumpkins dangerous for dogs?